Aswathi-AJ/LOTUS-POLYCLINIC/README.md

 # 🏥 Lotus Polyclinic - Healthcare Excellence

-A modern, responsive healthcare website for Lotus Polyclinic, Mangalore.
+A modern, responsive healthcare website for Lotus Polyclinic, Ponmar.
 Built with React and designed to provide an exceptional user experience for patients seeking quality medical care.

 ## ✨ Features